 Course Minor in Spanish

 - Completion of at least one semester of study abroad in a Spanish-speaking country in a program approved by the Spanish section.
 Only two courses taken abroad that pertain to the curriculum of the section may count towards fulfillment of the minor.
 To ensure full immersion, all courses taken abroad must be taken in Spanish.
 In special cases, depending on the student’s language proficiency, this requirement may be fulfilled with a summer-long study abroad program identified and approved by the section.
 For summer programs, only one relevant course taken abroad may count towards fulfillment of the minor.
-Language courses taken abroad may receive Spanish credit but will not count toward the minor.
+Only advanced language courses taken abroad will count toward the minor.

 - Upon returning from study abroad, students are expected to register in a one-credit advanced course in the section.